 Table of Contents

-A Day Trip to Zingaro Nature Reserve (Riserva Naturale Orientata dello Zingaro)
+Why Day Trip to Zingaro Nature Reserve?

-A day trip to the Zingaro Nature Reserve should be high on your Sicily to-do list.
-This glorious natural space is home to many dazzling beaches.
-Indeed, if you want to see some of Sicily’s best beaches, then you need to head to Riserva Naturale Orientata dello Zingaro.
+Certainly, if you want to see some of Sicily’s best beaches, then you need to head there.
 Of course, it takes a little effort to reach the beaches dotted along the coastline of Zingaro.

-Because of the nature reserve’s remoteness and wildness, the beaches aren’t quick or easy to reach.
-It’s not a case of parking your car and then strolling onto the beach.
-Each beach at Riserva Naturale Orientata dello Zingaro requires some effort to reach.
-In reality, this is fantastic, because it means the beaches stay quieter.
+Each beach requires some effort to reach.
+In reality, this is fantastic because it means the beaches stay quieter.
 Also, you’ll feel a greater sense of adventure and accomplishment once you’ve reached the crystal clear waters of the beaches.

 Of course, it’s worth noting that the beaches at Zingaro don’t have long stretches of sand.
 In fact, most of the beaches are small pebble beaches.
 So, in the peak season, the relatively small beaches can still feel a bit crowded.
 That’s why it’s best to visit early or even outside of peak season.

-The Best Zingaro Nature Reserve Hike: Sentiero Costiero (Coastal Walk)
+Zingaro Nature Reserve Hike: Sentiero Costiero

-As mentioned, by doing Sentiero Costiero, you can visit every single sensational beach in Riserva Naturale Orientata dello Zingaro.
-To reach each of the beaches dotted along the coast, you’ll need to briefly leave the Sentiero Costiero trail and complete a short out and back.
 That’s why some people will complete Sentiero Costiero without setting foot on any of the beaches.
 That’s also why people choose to visit only some of the beaches.
-Of course, it’s all up to your personal preference as to how many beaches you want to set foot on and explore.
+Of course, it’s all up to you as to how many beaches you want to set foot on and explore.

-Sentiero Costiero Stats and Map
+Zingaro Nature Reserve Hike Stats and Map

 Here are the trail specs for Sentiero Costiero.
 You’ll also find a link to a GPS-guided map.